teodyseguin/nodechatstarter/README.md

 ### As a widget app

 Use this app in a form of a widget where you can embed to any pages via `iframe`.
 You can use the `index.html` as your starter client chat app.
-The `index.html` as some pre made styles and functionality.
+The `index.html` had some pre made styles and functionality.
 Extend it as necesssary.

 ### As a Chat server